HOPE Fellows Program

 • Who is eligible to apply?

-All rising Miami Law 2Ls and 3Ls who are in good standing with a GPA of 2.5 or above are eligible to apply.
+All rising Miami Law 2Ls and 3Ls who are in good standing with a GPA of 2.5 or above and will be returning to Miami Law the following academic year are eligible to apply.
 Although priority is given to JD students, returning LLM students may apply as well.
+Students should be aware that if they transfer after receiving the fellowship and/or do not return in the fall as a continuing Miami Law student, they will be expected to return the funding.

 Priority will be given to students who have a demonstrated commitment to public service and financial need.
 Priority will also be given to applicants proposing placements nationally, internationally, and/or in post-disaster affected regions.
 Please note that judicial internships do not qualify.

-HOPE Fellows may not receive academic credit or compensation (from the host agency or Miami Law) for their work.
-If additional funding is being sought, Fellows must list the source and amount of funding and are expected to receive compensation only for hours above the HOPE Fellowship requirement of 360 hours of service.
+HOPE Fellows may not receive academic credit for their work.
+If additional funding is being sought, Fellows must list the source and amount of funding.

 • What are the requirements of the HOPE Fellowship?